rust-stuco/lectures/week12/parallelism.md

 __sync_fetch_and_add(&x, 1); // syntax depends on library
 ```

-...which is implemented in hardware with just one machine instruction:
+...which is implemented in hardware with just one instruction:

 ```c
 x += 1;